Jaturaput-Jongsubcharoen/Final_GroupProject_DeepLearning_COMP263_001_backend/README.md

 ### Step 5: Download and Place the Dataset

 Follow the dataset instructions above.
-The `archive/chest_xray/` folder must be inside this backend directory.
+The folder of this backend should be the parent directory of the `archive/chest xray/`.

 ### Step 6: Run the Training Experiments (Optional)

-If trained model files already exist in `results_xray/`, training is skipped automatically.
-To retrain, delete the `.keras` files and run:
+In case there are available trained model files in results xray/ then training is automatically bypassed.
+To retrain, remove the files in the folder called .keras and run:

 ```bash
 python first_exp.py